hortonworks/cloudbreak/docs/azure.md

 # Azure deployment

+We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
+Following the steps will guide you through the provider specific configuration then launch.
+If you do not have installed Cloudbreak deployer, you can [install this on premise](onprem.md).

+## Setup Cloudbreak deployer

 If you already have cloudbreak-deployer installed you can start to setup the Cloudbreak application.

-Create a cloudbreak-deployment directory for the config files and the supporting binaries that will be downloaded by cloudbreak-deployer:
+Open the `cloudbreak-deployment` directory:

 ```
-mkdir -p cloudbreak-deployer
-cd cloudbreak-deployer
+cd cloudbreak-deployment
 ```

+This is the directory of the config files and the supporting binaries that will be downloaded by Cloudbreak deployer.

-## Initialize your Profile
+### Initialize your Profile

 First initialize cbd by creating a `Profile` file: